The Pros and Cons of Invisalign

 Like most things in life, there are “different strokes for different folks”.

-Even with today’s advancement in technology, Invisalign may not be the perfect option for every person or situation.
+Even with advancing technology, Invisalign may not be the perfect option for everyone.
 There are, in fact, pros and cons to Invisalign treatment.
-We list all of them below...
+And we list all of them below...

 The Benefits of Invisalign - They’re Nearly Invisible!